erickclasen/TinyMath/README.md

 config dir contains the imported configuration file ( train_tinymath.py ) that set up the correct parameters for the training and inference.

-### Files add for the TinyMath project
+### Files added beyond nanoGPT code for the TinyMath project
 math-sample.py - Beyond the normal code found in the regular nanoGPT are a special sampling file that creates a calcultor that will allow a user prompt which is optional and will output a one line expression as the 'answer'.
 It also contains a timer to measure how long the calculation takes.

-grading-math.py - A file that does simple grading where it posts the correct answer next to the answer 'calculated' by GPT, it uses a file called expressions.txt which is created by piping or copy/pasting the output from sample.py to the file.
+grading-math.py - Prototype grading code for grading the samples.
+A file that does simple grading where it posts the correct answer next to the answer 'calculated' by GPT, it uses a file called expressions.txt which is created by piping or copy/pasting the output from sample.py to the file.

 self-grading.py - Same as grading-math.py but reports correct and incorrect answers with the correct answers noted.
 Prints a score at the end of the run.
 It is a bit more fussy when it runs and will fail if it sees malformed expressions in expressions.txt.
 Hand cleaning is require for now.